"

 7. Add a space between references if you single space each reference.
 Use a hanging indent to create a “column” for the bracketed numbers so they are easily distinguished.

 8. If you use a citation generating software, be sure to review all references to ensure that they are accurate and complete.
-Algorithms can introduce errors; you are responsible for reviewing and revising them for accuracy and completeness.
+Algorithms can introduce formatting and omission errors; you are responsible for reviewing and revising references for accuracy and completeness.

 9. Be sure to add URLs and/or DOIs to each reference, so that your reader can easily access your sources.
 Check to make sure the links work before submitting.

 NOTE: if you are using Gen AI tools as part of your research process, you must review and evaluate all content it generates to ensure that it has summarized and cited sources correctly (and that it has used sources that actually exist!)
 If you cite a source in your paper, you are indicating that you have actually read it, or at least portions of it.
 Citing sources that you have not read yourself is a form of academic dishonesty, and can result in you misrepresenting the source or even fabricating data.
-In “Tracing the social half-life of a zombie citation,” Ben Williamson, an academic editor, recounts his experience of finding a citation referencing himself as author of a work he did not write (a “hallucinated” or “zombie” source) in a paper submitted to his journal.
+In “Tracing the social half-life of a zombie citation,” Ben Williamson, an academic editor, recounts his experience of reviewing a paper that was submitted to his journal and finding a citation in the paper referencing himself as the author of an article he did not write (a “hallucinated” or “zombie” source).
 He searched Google Scholar to find that this source seemed to have been cited numerous times in other publications.[1]

-If you cannot find the original source, consider that maybe it does not exist!
+If you cannot find the original source of a cited reference, consider that maybe it does not exist!
 In such cases, you might ask a librarian to help you.
-If you are confident that the source actually exists, you can create what is called a ” secondary citation” where you indicate the source that you actually did read, which contains the information you have used.
+If you are confident that the source actually exists, you can create what is called a ” secondary citation” where you reference the source that you actually did read, which contains the reference to the information you have used.
 This might look something like (Author A, as cited in Author B, 2007).
 In older sources (pre 2022), this might be fine; however, in this age of quickly proliferating “zombie” sources, proceed with caution!

 Recommended Resources